 During the Seventies, TEN10 and ATV0 launched the network’s first one-hour news services.
 Popular newsreader Katrina Lee joined the TEN10 news desk in 1978.
 A young reporter by the name of Jana Wendt made her TV debut on ATV0′s Eyewitness News in 1979, becoming newsreader alongside David Johnston in 1980, before moving to Nine’s 60 Minutes in 1982.

 0-10 also scored a coup in 1978 when it secured the rights to televise the Melbourne Cup.
-The following year, media tycoon Rupert Murdoch takes control of TEN10 Sydney and ATV0 Melbourne.
+The following year, media tycoon Rupert Murdoch takes control of TEN10 Sydney, while his purchase of Ansett Transport Industries — owner of ATV0 Melbourne — sparked a lengthy government review into media ownership.
+It was 1981 before Murdoch was given the all-clear to take control of ATV.

 Falling ratings, increased reception problems across Melbourne and management fears over the negative connotations of the channel number ’0′, prompted ATV0 to change frequency to ATV10 on 20 January 1980.
 The 0-10 Network became Network Ten, despite the Brisbane station continuing as TVQ0.